 He looked at me and said “just do it”

-So Claude sketched me up a rough plan on a piece of paper and I was off to Home Depot with my friend Chris Chenier to pick up some wood.
+So my mentor sketched me up a rough plan on a piece of paper and I was off to Home Depot with my buddy to pick up some wood.

-We got to March road and started building it.
-Cars passed by curious to know what what was going up but after half a days work it was up.
+We got to the road and started building it.
+Cars passed by all day giving us curious looks as to what we were doing.

-It read “Free Form Fitness” with a giant arrow pointing towards my location off to the side street.
+The sign read my business name “Free Form Fitness” with a giant arrow pointing towards my location.

-They didn’t want to take it down because it was a big job.
+They didn’t want to take it down themselves because it was a big job.

 Of course I just wanted to leave it there as long as I could.
 So I was hoping they just wouldn’t come back for a while.

-But at the end of the week he came back and I told I hadn’t had time to take it down and he said that he would fine me if it wasn’t down by the following week.
+But at the end of the week he came back and told me he would fine me if it wasn’t down by the following week.

-I realize now that you have to be a little crazy to be an entrepreneur.
+I realize now that you have to be a bit crazy to be an entrepreneur.